mansong/stream-adventure/exercises/transform/QUIZ.md

 Convert data from `process.stdin` to upper-case data on `process.stdout` using the `through2` module.

-To get the `through2` module you'll need to do:

-    npm install through2

 A transform stream takes input data and applies an operation to the data to produce the output data.